Three killed in Manipur in renewed violence

 Bodies of the three persons bore injury marks apparently made using sharp knives and their limbs were also chopped off, officials said.

 Meiteis account for about 53 per cent of Manipur's population and live mostly in the Imphal Valley.
-Tribals - Nagas and Kukis - constitute little over 40 per cent and reside in the hill districts.
+Tribals -- Nagas and Kukis -- constitute little over 40 per cent and reside in the hill districts.
+PTI COR MNB ACD